-- Address how sites will be held accountable for meeting English acquisition progress and achievement goals for English learners. - 2.
+- 1. Address how sites will be held accountable for meeting English acquisition progress and achievement goals for English learners. - 2.
 Address site activities that are supplemental to all other funding sources for which the LEA is eligible.

-ELs in LMSV receive high quality ELD instruction in all of our EL program models until they demonstrate proficiency in English language and academic skills.
-In addition, English learners participate in core grade level curriculum through course offerings and differentiation strategies to support access to the curriculum and academic language to meet the challenging State academic standards.
-To ensure progress in achieving English proficiency and meeting state academic standards, LMSV focuses on research-based materials, program evaluation, and program monitoring.
+English learners (ELs) in La Mesa-Spring Valley Schools receive high-quality English Language Development (ELD) instruction across all EL program models until they demonstrate proficiency in both English language and academic skills.
+In addition to ELD, ELs engage in the core grade-level curriculum with the support of differentiated instruction and targeted strategies that ensure access to academic content and language.
+To support continued growth toward English proficiency and mastery of rigorous state academic standards, LMSV is committed to using research-based instructional materials, ongoing program evaluation, and consistent monitoring to guide and strengthen our practices.

 - All ELs are assessed with the Summative ELPAC (English Language Proficiency Assessment for California) or Alternative ELPAC for annual growth.
-The results of this assessment are reviewed at the individual, grade level, school, and district level to make instructional modifications as needed. - The results of the Equity Report, specifically the English Learner Progress Indicator, when available, are used to monitor areas of strength and potential growth. - Formative assessments and walkthrough observations are used on a routine basis by site and district staff to evaluate and report on the full implementation of the ELD program at each school site. - District and site staff review district benchmark assessments for modification of program implementation.
+The results of this assessment are reviewed at the individual, grade level, school, and district level to make instructional modifications as needed. - The results of the California Dashboard, specifically the English Learner Progress Indicator, are used to monitor areas of strength and potential growth. - Formative assessments and walkthrough observations are used on a routine basis by site and district staff to evaluate and report on the full implementation of the ELD program at each school site. - District and site staff review district benchmark assessments for modification of program implementation.